helixml/docs/content/helix/getting-started/quickstart.md

 1. [Sign up](https://app.tryhelix.ai/) for a Helix account or [log in](https://app.tryhelix.ai/) if you already have one.

-2. Explore the [Helix app](https://app.tryhelix.ai) and try out some of the [example prompts](https://app.tryhelix.ai/new) to get a feel for what's possible.
+2. Explore the [Helix app](https://app.tryhelix.ai) and try out some of the example prompts to get a feel for what's possible.

-3. [Fine-tune a model](/docs/getting-started/fine-tuning) to adapt it to your specific use case and data.
+3. [Fine-tune a model](#fine-tuning-a-text-model) to adapt it to your specific use case and data.

-4. [Deploy your fine-tuned model](/docs/getting-started/deployment) and start generating text, images, or other outputs.

-5. Dive deeper into the [Helix architecture](/docs/architecture) to understand how it all works under the hood.
+4. Dive deeper into the [Helix architecture](/docs/architecture) to understand how it all works under the hood.

 If you have any questions along the way, check out our [FAQ](#frequently-asked-questions) or reach out to our support team.